bactensor/collateral-contracts/README.md

 - **Create or reuse** an H160 wallet under `~/.bittensor/wallet/coldkey/h160/hotkey`.
 - **Transfer TAO** to the wallet:
-  - At least **1 TAO per validator** you plan to stake with (this is the current minimum for ComputeHorde).
+  - At least **0.01 TAO per validator** you plan to stake with (this is the current minimum for ComputeHorde, it will be increased to 10 TAO when we are sure we slash justly).
   - Plus additional TAO to cover **gas fees** for deposit, reclaim, and finalize transactions — we recommend **~0.2 TAO extra**.
 - **Associate** the H160 wallet with your miner hotkey on the appropriate `--netuid`.